 As Bryn Mawr becomes increasingly familiar, sophomore year marks a natural time to learn about and plan for life beyond Bryn Mawr.
 Students do this in a few ways.

 - First, many students will consider Study Abroad.
 The decision whether, when, and where to study abroad connects with other aspects of the sophomore plan, but as was the case last year, students may apply for study abroad BEFORE they have declared a major.

 - Second, many students will be trying to figure out what kind of work they want to do in the world and how their time at Bryn Mawr can help them learn more and gain valuable experience.
 Students may also be eager to put what they have been learning in the classroom into practice.
-In order to facilitate the reflection that is a crucial part of this process and to prepare them to apply for internships and other opportunities, sophomores will draft a resume and receive feedback from LILAC staff.
+In order to facilitate the reflection that is a crucial part of this process and to prepare them to apply for internships and other opportunities, sophomores will draft a resume and receive feedback from the Career and Civic Engagement Center staff.